 The Best Seasonings for Smoked Cream Cheese

-One of the best things about smoked cream cheese is that it’s a true blank canvas.
-The mild, tangy flavor of cream cheese works with sweet, savory, spicy, and even dessert seasonings.
-Here are four approaches that deliver the best results.
+Cream cheese is a true blank canvas.
+The mild, tangy flavor works with sweet, savory, spicy, and dessert seasonings.

 How to Smoke Cream Cheese: Step by Step